domm/CtrlO-Crypt-XkcdPassword/README.md

     $pw_generator->xkcd( words => 3, digits => 2 );
     # StapleBatteryCorrect75

-# Defining custom word lists
+# DEFINING CUSTOM WORD LISTS

-Please note that `language` is only supported for the word lists included with this distribution.
+Please note that `language` is only supported for the word lists included in this distribution.

 ## in a plain file

 Put your word list into a plain file, one line per word.
 Install this file somewhere on your system.
-You can now use this word list like
+You can now use your word list like
 this:

     CtrlO::Crypt::XkcdPassword->new(